joejcollins/rhapsody-angel/queens/2018-sonja.md

 2018-08-06 Laying queen, doing well.

 2018-06-30 Mags culled the queen cells down to one.
-Don’t know if the frame was marked with a pin.
+Don't know if the frame was marked with a pin.

 2018-06-23 Found a couple of charged queen cells in [Sarah]({{ site.baseurl }}/queens/2017-sarah.html) so created this colony.